gauravn17/cse-15l-lab-reports/lab1.md

   __Remotely Connecting__:

-  * To remotely connect into a course-specific account on ieng6, type 'ssh ' followed by your course-specific id , followed by '@ieng6.ucsd.edu'.
+  * To remotely connect into a course-specific account on ieng6, create a new file on VS CODE and click 'New Terminal' from the 'Terminal' option at the top of the screen.
+Once a new terminal has opened, type 'ssh ' followed by your course-specific id , followed by '@ieng6.ucsd.edu'.
   For example, the remote login for id cse15lsp23zz will be 'ssh cse15lsp23z@ieng6.ucsd.edu'.

   Once logged in remotely, the terminal should look like this: